SamSamhuns/llm-rag-chatbot/README.md

 ## TODO

--   Fix vector database to use
+-   Update docker-compose information to use the official package
--   Use redis for caching if possible

 ## Chat completion endpoint with fschat Vicuna 13B